jussikole/planets/README.md

 Demo: https://dl.dropboxusercontent.com/u/9996505/planets-master/index.html

 Only two planets.
 One of them is moving.
 Try to get into the gravitational field of the moving planet.
+The idea is that the arena moves left and the player must move right by using the planets.